Seven plenary talks will be adressing latest advancements in different research fields.

 The maximum poster size is A0 (portrait).

 A vendors exhibition will be organized in parallel to the sessions.
-An invitation letter has been mailed to interested companies.
+An invitation letter will be mailed within the next weeks to interested companies.
 If your company would like to join the exhibition, but did not receive the letter by the end of March, please contact the SPS Secretariat.

-On 21 and 22 August CERN will offer a few guided lab visits.
-You can register for these visits using the regular registration process on our website.
+In the morning of the 23 August we will organise a visit to the CSCS (see box).
+You can register for this visit using the regular registration process on our website.